WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/openwrt.md

 # Build and test WasmEdge for OpenWrt

+> *This part has moved to <https://wasmedge.org/docs/contribute/source/os/openwrt>.
+Please use our new docs.*

 Please follow this tutorial to build and test WasmEdge in OpenWrt(x86_64) from source code.

 > Currently, we only support the runtime for the interpreter mode.